asciamanna/asciamanna.github.io/_drafts/standardization-review-boards-and-the-death-of-innovation.md

 > Teams of missionaries are engaged, motivated, have a deep understanding of the business context, and tangible empathy for the customer.
 Teams of mercenaries feel no real sense of empowerment or accountability, no passion for the problem to be solved, and little real connection with the actual users and customers.
 > _&mdash; Marty Cagan - [Missionaries vs. Mercenaries](https://svpg.com/missionaries-vs-mercenaries/)_

 Now this doesn't mean that every team works in isolation and teams create inconsistency in the product in the name of autonomy.
 Rather teams can organize around areas requiring consistency and tools can be built for teams to use that provide consistency (e.g., a logging service to format log messages in a similar fashion across teams).
-The major difference here is that the team understands where consistency is required and they get to decide whether to adopt a tool that is supported for them and when they need to deviate and eliminate the dependency on another team's tools.
+The difference here is that the team understands where consistency is required and they get to decide whether to adopt a tool that is supported for them and when they need to deviate and eliminate the dependency on another team's tools.
 I'll be discussing this nuance in more detail in a future post.

 ## An Organization Without Innovation
 What becomes obvious for anyone who has worked in a highly productive learning organization is that companies that centralize standards, decision making, and process change, crush innovation.
 It sends a clear message that innovation and initiative, at the team-level, is to be punished not celebrated.

-If you are on a delivery team, it is something to be done in secret if at all.
+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">&quot;Punish people for their improvements and the process of ongoing improvement comes to a grinding halt.&quot; —Eli Goldratt <a href="https://twitter.com/hashtag/tocot?src=hash&amp;ref_src=twsrc%5Etfw">#tocot</a></p>&mdash; Goldratt Books (@GoldrattBooks) <a href="https://twitter.com/GoldrattBooks/status/1057978062028062721?ref_src=twsrc%5Etfw">November 1, 2018</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## Team Apathy
 If a team needs to convince organizational leadership, a review board, a team of architects, or even the other development teams of the merit of an improvement or experiment, they will simply stop trying to improve.
 Given the friction involved in getting any change through, teams stop trying to improve the way they work.
 Over time, the organization ends up creating apathetic teams because they just don’t have the time or energy to deliver on their team commitments and put in the heroic effort necessary to affect change in the organization.

 ## Lessons of Lean Software Development
 One of the many important lessons we've learned from lean is that process improvement should come from the practitioners.
-Mantras like **_"Move authority to the information"_** exist to remind leaders that in knowledge work separating decision making from doing the work is a fool's errand.
+Mantras like **_"Move authority to the information"_** exist to remind leaders that, in knowledge work, separating decision making from doing the work is a fool's errand.

 <img src="/img/taiichi-ohno-quote.jpg" class="img-responsive" />